moritz-biersack/OpenStreetMap-Data-Munich/problems.md

 ## Street Name Audit
 A special script is used to audit the street names ('audit_street_names.py').
 It loops through the tags of type 'addr:street' and applies a regular expression to check, if the street name is well formed.

-The result of the programatic audit was saved as text file ('audited-stree-names.txt') and  evaluated manually, to build a list of street names that are actually wrong.
+The result of the programatic audit was saved as text file ('audited-street-names.txt') and  evaluated manually, to build a list of street names that are actually wrong.

 Surprisingly, this revealed only a hand full of obviously misspelled values.
 These were: